silpion/ansible-php/README.md

 ```
 ### php_modules_conf: []

-set special configs for modules (conf.d) If you want to change something you need to set all
+set special configurations for modules (conf.d) If you want to change something you need to set all

 Example:
 ```